jlerm13/training-project-v2/README.md

 - Not just "do athletes want flexibility?"
 - But "will automated adaptation + optional adjustments improve completion rates?"

-**Decision:** All metrics hit → Pilot 1 success → Continue with Pilots 2 & 3

----

 END OF DOCUMENT